garnav/OCindle/README.txt

 HELP: Type v while reading any text to see all the commands available.

-EXACT COPY OF THE HELP WINDOW
+EXACT VIEW OF THE HELP WINDOW

 The commands and their explanations:
 The default color is black.
   d : Goes to the next page.